SoftwareDesignLab/national-vulnerability-intelligence-platform/nvip_backend/README.md

 * NVIP automatically scores each CVE based on the Common Vulnerability Scoring System Version 3.1 specification.
 * It reconciles scraped CVEs using Apache Open NLP.
 * Automatically extracts affected Common Platform Enumeration (CPE) products from free-form CVE descriptions.

-### Additional Utilities & Functions
 * Maintains an updated list of CVE source URLs, takes a seed URL list as input and searches for additional CVE sources.
 * Compares crawled CVEs against NVD and MITRE and records the comparison results under the "output" directory.
 (If NVIP is run at date "MM/dd/yyyy", the output will be at "output//yyyyMMdd" path.)

-### System Requirements
+## System Requirements
 * NVIP requires Java 8.
 * It uses MySQL (version 8) to store CVEs.
 The database muste be created before running the system.
 The database dump is provided at '/nvip_data/mysql-database'.
 * Because the crawling process is a multi-threaded process and the characterization and product name extraction trains AI/ML models, minimum 8GB RAM is needed to run the system.
 (Suggested JVM parameters: -Xms8g -Xmx16g)

-### Summary of Open Source Technologies/Programs Used
+## Summary of Open Source Technologies/Systems Used
 * NVIP uses WEKA (The workbench for machine learning) to train Machine Learning models for CVE characterization: https://www.cs.waikato.ac.nz/ml/weka/
 * MySQL database is used to store crawled and characterized CVEs: https://www.mysql.com/
 * The Apache Open NLP is used for CVE reconciliation: https://opennlp.apache.org/
 * The Deeplearning4j framework is used to train Deep Learning (LSTM) models for product name extraction: https://deeplearning4j.org/

-### How to Import as Eclipse Maven Project
+## How to Import as Eclipse Maven Project
 Eclipse IDE is suggested for development.
-NVIP can be imported as an Eclipse Maven project by following the steps listed below:
+The backend project can be imported as an Eclipse Maven project by following the simple steps listed below:

 * Open Eclipse.
 * Click File > Import.